coliasgroup/microkit_sdf_gen/README.md

 # Higher-level tooling for constructing seL4 Microkit systems

+**NOTE: this project is experimental, we are using it internally to get it into a usable state for the public.**

 This repository currently holds various programs to help with automating the process of creating seL4 Microkit systems.